nss-day-cohort-13/gauntlet-silken-glove/analyze_readmes/appJS.md

 ##### Lines 1-18: Combat test
   * A new instance of `Gauntlet.Combatants.Human` is created in the variable `warrior`, and the warrior is given a `WarAxe` as a weapon.
 Similarly, a new instance of `Gauntlet.Combatants.Orc` is created in the variable `orc`, and the orc is given a `Broadsword` as a weapon.
   * A random class is generated for both the human and the orc, and both are introduced by a sentence created using the `.toString()` method.
   * A new instance of `Gauntlet.Spellbook.Sphere` is created in the variable spell.
 Elemental damage is calculated when the object is instantiated, but no damage is applied, and combat is not resolved.
+The spell cast is detailed with the `.toString()` method.

 ##### Lines 21-[end]: Document ready
-  * When `document` is loaded, the html section with the id `#player-setup` is displayed.
+  * When `document` is loaded, the HTML section with the id `#player-setup` is displayed.
   * Click listeners are added to navigation links with anonymous functions that define what pages are hidden and displayed.

 ##### Lines 27-48: Navigating forward